wooeong2/ctfs/writeups/2019/Defcon Quals/ooops/Readme.md

 ### 3. SQL Injection.

-Now We can see the internal page ! and It looks like a SQL injection !
+Now We can see the internal page !
+And It looks like a SQL injection !

 - response html
 ```html